Host Security Settings Conflicts with KIWI

 Note

-similar instructions applies to other application security subsystems like apparmor.
-Due to the complexity of these systems this article just mentions the most common issue people run into when building images on systems protected through selinux.
+Similar instructions apply to other application security subsystems like apparmor.
+Due to the complexity of these systems, this article only mentions the most common issue people run into when building images on systems protected by selinux.